 Pain relief techniques and modalities such as hot/cold packs, ultrasound, electrical stimulation, support wraps, taping, and/or traction may be received along with the tools for prevention.
 South Lake Union Physical Therapy works with all goals and expectations to achieve optimal outcomes while promoting a safe and comfortable environment.

-Anna is overjoyed to be the Clinic Director of South Lake Union Physical Therapy!
+Clinic Director, Doctor of Physical Therapy Anna is proud to be the Clinic Director of South Lake Union Physical Therapy!
 She is a Seattle native, and is happy to be serving the community where she grew up.
 Anna attended the University of Washington where she majored in Psychology and Communication.
 She later received her Doctorate of Physical Therapy from Regis University in Denver, Colorado.
 Anna enjoys building lasting relationships with her patients, and promoting long-term lifestyle changes in order to help patients reach their goals.
 She enjoys working with everyone from “weekend warriors” to seasoned athletes, and has a special interest in knee, foot and ankle cases.
-She recently became a Orthopedic Clinical Specialist, and is currently pursuing advanced specialization in manual therapy through The North American Institute of Orthopedic Manual Therapy (NAIOMT).
+She is an Orthopedic Clinical Specialist, and has done extensive training in manual therapy through The North American Institute of Orthopedic Manual Therapy (NAIOMT).
 In her free time, Anna enjoys spending quality time with friends and family, and traveling.
-She also loves to get outside and run, hike, cycle or ski.
+She also loves to get outside and run, hike, cycle or ski (followed by a NW craft beer of course!).
+She also has experience working with competitive rowers.
 She has recently gotten into mountaineering, and is proud to have summitted Mt.
 Rainier!
 Anna leads a weekly running group in the area, which is a passion of hers; ask her about it!

 Bachelor’s of Arts degree in Psychology and Communication from University of Washington